Bank Security Officer/Senior Fraud Investigator

 - Ensure that Bank policies and procedures for the safeguarding of bank assets and information are being followed.
 Based on demonstrated results, develop focused, targeted re-tests and status-reporting where required to ensure remediation is completed and on-going.

 - Provide direct assistance on telephone/email security inquiries from the branches, internal departments, and relevant external entities.

 - Coordinate with Branch Administration for ongoing reviews of internal security controls, staff readiness/training and dual-control responsibilities.

 - Assist in the review and analysis of alerted accounts or transactions to determine potential fraud related to items such as checks processed, kiting, ACH/Wire transactions, credit applications or facilities, new accounts, etc.

-- Identify fraud-related gaps and exposures (fraud risk assessment); prepare and recommend improvements to remediate same.
+- Assist with the fraud prevention strategy.
+Identify fraud-related gaps and exposures (fraud risk assessment); prepare and recommend improvements to remediate same.

 - Represent the Bank in attempted or completed crimes/legal cases when requested of and approved by the Bank.
 In partnership with other related groups, serve as liaison with law enforcement organizations related to Bank security/safety matters, supporting other departments as requested.
 Coordinate security / fraud related appearances in court proceedings, as may be requested or desired by internal departments of the Bank.

 - Effectively develop and maintain alliances with other financial institutions, international, federal, state and local government and law enforcement/information sources and private industrial security.